 You may or may not be aware that the BBC recently redesigned its news web site.
-I'm going to comment on the merits of the redesign (well, okay, I like it) — there's plenty of that going on elsewhere:
+I'm not going to comment on the merits of the redesign (well, okay, I like it) — there's plenty of that going on elsewhere:

 As a web designer, what's interesting to me are the reactions of users to a redesign that was no doubt well-researched and thought out by a team of talented web professionals (take a read through The Glass Wall (PDF 6.7MB) to learn more about their design process).